-A Doctor of Chiropractic is an expert trained in the conditions and mechanics of the neuromusculoskeletal system.
-We diagnose and treat disorders not just of the spine but also other joints of the body by using chiropractic adjustments, soft tissue therapy, and other corrective manipulation.
-Specific chiropractic adjustments can help correct joint dysfunction created by the various physical, chemical, and emotional stresses in our lives.
+A Doctor of Chiropractic is a registered health practitioner trained in the conditions and mechanics of the neuromusculoskeletal system.
+We diagnose disorders not just of the spine but also other joints of the body by performing a thorough history and examination of the patient and then treating these conditions using chiropractic manipulative therapy, soft tissue therapy, and other corrective manipulation.
+Chiropractic manipulation can help improve joint dysfunction created by the various physical, chemical, and emotional stresses in our lives.
 We use our hands to manipulate the tissues to reduce pain and restore or enhance joint function although occasionally other techniques will be used.
 This can reduce pain and muscle tension and speed the healing process.
 Chiropractic manipulation is a highly controlled procedure that rarely causes discomfort when the chiropractor is applying treatment to patients according to their needs.

 Chiropractic is a healing discipline that is firmly grounded in science.
 Few other health care interventions have been assessed as extensively both in terms of safety and effectiveness.
 There have been at least six formal government studies into chiropractic worldwide over the last 25 years and all have concluded that contemporary chiropractic care is safe, effective, cost-effective and have recommended public funding for chiropractic services.
 In addition, there have been countless scientific clinical studies assessing the appropriateness, effectiveness, and/or cost-effectiveness of spinal manipulation or chiropractic manipulation, most notably for low back pain.
 The Canadian Institutes for Health Research (CIHI) now offers research grants in partnership with the Canadian Chiropractic Association to chiropractors and other scientists for high quality, chiropractic research.
 The Canadian Chiropractic Research Foundation is one of the ways in which the chiropractic profession continually nurtures a chiropractic research culture that will inform quality, evidence-based care.
 Over the past few years there have also been Chiropractic Research Chairs established in universities across the country.